coupergateway/couper-examples/permissions-rbac/README.md

 In Couper, RBAC is configured using two attributes of the `jwt` access control block: `roles_claim` specifying the claim containing the user's roles, and
 `roles_map` specifying a role-permissions map.

-Similar to the `beta_permissions_claim`, Couper expects the roles as a string containing a space-separated list, or an array of strings, like this:
+Similar to the `permissions_claim`, Couper expects the roles as a string containing a space-separated list, or an array of strings, like this:
 ```json
 {
   # ...